cameronmclean/pattern_mining/additional_materials/checklist_for_workshop_materials.md

 Bring the following to the workshops...

 - Lots of blank templates/handout sheets
-- Example sheets - one set per table/group
+- Example sheets! - one set per table/group
 - Pens, pencils, coloured felt pens...
 - Post it notes
 - Whiteboard markers